tweag/formik-apollo/README.md

 # formik-apollo

-A React hooks to extract validation errors from a GraphQL request and apply them to a Formik form.
+A React hook to extract validation errors from a GraphQL request and apply them to a Formik form.

 ## VALIDATION_ERROR